mathiasbynens/Ask-CSS-Perverts/ask-css-perverts.md

 * has anyone really been far even as decided to use even grunt go want to do look more like?
 * Can you explain to the world what CASCADING means ?
 And why respect a maximum nidification of 3 elements is really important (especially in sass world)
 * i'm starting to like `wget` less and less for casual browsing. what other internet providers would you recommend?
+* In respect to new Node web 2.6+ Best Praxis I am sending all my ajax over websockets now.  is there any reason to still be ajax http lib in 2014? #node

 ### Need more info?